cuguilke/gpateller/README.md

 This repository is created for backup.

-I have no idea about the Django version I used for this project, or what changed in Django since then.
+I used Django version 1.6 for this project, but I have no idea what changed in Django since then.